-Note: Sometimes a good indicator is that those with an 'I' preference tend to want to quietly read the front and then the back of the card for more information, 'E's will want to start talking within seconds of seeing the cards.
+Note: Sometimes an indicator is that those with an 'I' preference tend to want to quietly read the cards and reflect, 'E's will want to start talking within seconds of seeing the cards.
 No one observation tells the whole story about anyone, but it can be a helpful clue.

-Don't forget the extra information on the back of the cards.
+Remember the information on the back of the cards.